Ombudsman 4 Cnd. Immigration DESPERATELY NEEDED * Cnd. Citizens treated like dirt

-Last week I suffered a head injury from a dog off leash running at me making it even more difficult to care for my family. i'm hoping the Canadian Immigration will care about Canadian citizens and will do the right thing which is judge this work permit objectively and fairly as they claim they do.
 As the care giver for my 89 year old mum with disabilities, my husband with disabilities, and I am the main caregiver for a brother with a brain injury I can't believe Canadian Immigration can be so inhumane, cruel, behave so shamefully allowing the Canadian Embassy in Havana to 1) use discrimination by gender for the beyond urgent need of the most suitable home care worker I have found for our urgent Canadian family need , 2) use discrimination against us as employers because we have run a clown entertainment company for 31 years thus our finances have now have been approved twice by government in Canada and picked over at the Canadian Embassy in Havana, 3) allow the officer's personal opinions to rule when she is not even comparing qualifications against the Labour Market Approved job contract/ad or even the Labour Market home care worker code 4412 duties.4) The officer made false accusation against us as employers and the the worker which we now have solid documents proving the accusations were false.
 The corruption is shocking.